xcube-dev/xcube/docs/source/examples/xcube_gen.rst

     $ xcube gen -o "your/output/path/demo_SST_xcube.zarr" -c examples/gen/config_files/dcs4cop-gen_BC_config_CMEMS.yml --sort examples/gen/data/*.nc

 The `configuration file <https://github.com/dcs4cop/xcube/tree/master/examples/gen/config_files/dcs4cop-gen_BC_config_CMEMS.yml>`_ specifies the input processor, which in this case is the default one.
 The output size is 10240, 5632.
-The bounding box of the xcube data cube is given by``output_region`` in the configuration file.
+The bounding box of the data cube is given by ``output_region`` in the configuration file.
 The output format (``output_writer_name``) is defined as well.
-The chunking of the dimensions can be set by the output writer parameter (``output_writer_params``) called chunksizes, and here the chunking is set for latitude and longitude.
+The chunking of the dimensions can be set by the ``chunksizes`` attribute of the ``output_writer_params`` parameter, and here the chunking is set for latitude and longitude.
 If the chunking is not set, a automatic chunking is applied.
 The spatial resampling method (output_resampling) is set to 'nearest' and the configuration file contains only one variable which will be included into the xcube dataset - 'analysed-sst'.